Benjamin F. Newhall: Business

 On April 25, 1825, Newhall married Sarah Jewett of Stanstead, Lower Canada (now Quebec).
 They would have seven children, two of which died in infancy.
 Soon thereafter he moved to Canada and opened a shop with his brother-in-law.
 The business failed and in 1830 he returned to Saugus in debt, which his uncle assisted him in paying off.

 Upon his return he borrowed money and opened a shoe making business.
-He would establish himself as one of the most successful, shrewd, and wealthy businessmen in the area.
+He would establish himself as "one of the most successful, shrewd, and wealthy businessmen in the vicinity."

 In 1852, he helped establish the Saugus Mutual Fire Insurance Company.
 He was the company's secretary and treasurer until he was incapacitated by illness in 1861.

 In 1852, Newhall was also elected as a director of the Saugus Branch Railroad Co.

 Due to his rise from humble origins to successful businessman, Newhall was often referred to as a "self-made man".